GTA5TunersGenZ/GTA5TunersScript/README.md

 [More change log information can be found at the "Original Link Location:" location listed above.]<br><br>

-- (v3.5) Added "CarPics Toggle" to Playerslist menu and "Control Center" and updated the pictures to select from.
+- (v3.5) Added "CarPic Toggle" to Playerslist menu and "Control Center" and updated the pictures to select from.
 - (v3.5) Added temporary remote protection patch that's been bricking people's accounts.
 Google Tez2 remote exploit for more information.<br>
 - (v3.5) Playerslist backend majorly modified to fix multiple issues and increase speed.<br>
 - (v3.5) Updated Important automated background timers for better speed and accuracy.<br>